ahmadsyarbini/my-autounattend.xml/README.md

 # my-autounattend.xml
-my version of autounattend.xml answer file for windows 10 and 11 Put into the root directory of ISO or usb drive
+my version of autounattend.xml answer file for windows 10 and 11.
+Put into the root directory of ISO or usb drive.